Izenda7Series/docs-html/_sources/ui/doc_tenant_setup.rst.txt

 List and View Tenants
 ---------------------

-#. .. _Tenant_Setup_Location:
+#.
+In browser, log in to Izenda as an Admin.
+#.
+Click Settings, then Tenant Setup in the left menu.

    .. figure:: /_static/images/Tenant_Setup_Location.png
-      :align: right
+      :align: center
-      :width: 432px
+      :width: 1404px

       Tenant Setup

-   In browser, log in to Izenda as an Admin.
-#.
-Click Settings, then Tenant Setup in the left menu. (:numref:`Tenant_Setup_Location`)
 #.
 List of tenant ids and tenant names will be displayed in the Middle
    Panel.
 #.
 Click any tenant in the list.